Fmajor/gh60/README.md

 * Layer 0 (Default layer): http://www.keyboard-layout-editor.com/#/gists/448ce7bcb36235243dcf02ed5bb38555
 ![Layer0]('./layer0.png')
 # function keys
-*  Fn5: use navigation layer, use the most
+*  Fn5: Use navigation layer, use the most
-*  Fn6: use mouse layer when holding, tap to input ";"
+*  Fn6: Use mouse layer when holding, tap to input ";"
-*  Fn7: use layer 7 (special layer to set keyboard type and toggle mouse layer)
+*  Fn7: Use layer 7 (special layer to set keyboard type and toggle mouse layer)
-* Fn16: toggle the mouse layer
+* Fn16: Toggle the mouse layer
-* Fn13: set to Window mode (currently same as linux mode)
+* Fn13: Set to Window mode (currently same as linux mode)
-* Fn14: set to OSX mode (see Fn23 and Fn24 for detail)
+* Fn14: Set to OSX mode (see Fn23 and Fn24 for detail)
-* Fn15: set to linux mode(see Fn23 and Fn24 for detail)
+* Fn15: Set to linux mode(see Fn23 and Fn24 for detail)
 Fn 21 and Fn 22 are 'tmux pre' and 'tmux next' (my tmux prefix is Ctrl+N)
 * Fn21: Ctrl + N, n
 * Fn22: Ctrl + N, p
 Fn 23 and Fn 24 are 'tab pre' and 'tab next', then can switch all kinds of tabs (Termial tabs, Chrome tabs, atom tabs and so on...)
 * Fn23: Ctrl + PgUp in linux mode, Shift + Cmd + [ in OSX mode
 * Fn24: Ctrl + PgDown in linux mode, Shift + Cmd + ] in OSX mode
-* Fn30: background layer step change
+* Fn30: Background layer step change
-* Fn31: background switch
+* Fn31: Background switch
 # hocks
-* when layer n (n>0) are active, the CapsLock light is on.
+* When layer n (n>0) are active, the CapsLock light is on.
 # comments
 I have used
 * Tninkpad Red Point keyboard